 I’ve gotten sick while traveling to points all over the globe.
 I’ve been sick on 4 out of 7 continents—and that’s only because I haven’t been to the other three.
 You know that inevitable pandemic Hollywood has been preparing us for our whole lives?
 Mark my words, Ashley “Patient Zero” Smith will be at the center of it all.
+(This post was written in July of 2019 when none of us had a clue what was coming.
+Oops.
+Also, wow Hollywood did not prepare us.)

-In Taiwan I developed a pollution-related bacterial infection in my skin; in Italy I spent three months suffering an allergy to the entirety of Tuscany with the added bonus of an allergic reaction to something I ate (that was most likely delicious and totally worth it); I’ve gotten back-to-back food poisonings on flights from the U.S. to London and then again from the U.S. to France; I fell victim to altitude sickness in Mexico and the world’s worst sunburn in Belize; I’ve gotten the flu in Germany, Spain, Taiwan, on my honeymoon in Hawaii, and most recently in Costa Rica; in Germany I got bit by a street cat which, honestly, I’m shocked hasn’t happened to me more often.
+I came down with the flu in Germany, Spain, Taiwan, on my honeymoon in Hawaii, and most recently in Costa Rica.
+In Germany I was bitten by a street cat which, honestly, I’m shocked hasn’t happened to me more often.
 And in Nashville I don’t know WTF was wrong with me but my symptoms included openly weeping in public, so that was fun.

 Getting sick while traveling is actually no fun at all, but, what doesn’t kill you… makes for good blog posts.
 I’ve learned a lot from getting sick while traveling and I’ve learned it all the hard way.
 So you don’t have to!

 Here is where I would put some recommendations of how to avoid getting sick while traveling, if I was going to do that.
 Which I’m not.
 I am not a medical professional and certainly don’t feel qualified to give you medical advice.
 (Competitive swimming wasn’t the only thing I came dead last in.)

 Instead, I’m going to help you deal with getting sick while traveling.
 Because, no matter how hard you work at avoiding it, sickness be like: “I have a particular set of skills, skills I have acquired over a very long career, skills that make me a nightmare for people like you.
 I will look for you, I will find you, and I will kill you.”
 Ehh, in retrospect maybe the ransom speech from Taken wasn’t the best quote to draw from…

-Besides non-illness related things like lost or delayed luggage, flight delays, etc., travel insurance can also cover things like:
+Besides non-illness related things like lost or delayed luggage, flight delays, etc., travel insurance can possibly also cover things like: